kgdunn/pid-book/least-squares-modelling/least-squares-modelling.rst

 		:width: 500px
 		:scale: 50

 How can we detect when the linear model is not sufficient anymore?
-While a qq-plot might hint at problems, better plots are the same two plots for detecting :ref:`non-constant error variance <LS-non-constant-error-variance>`:
+While a q-q plot might hint at problems, better plots are the same two plots for detecting :ref:`non-constant error variance <LS-non-constant-error-variance>`:

 	-	the predicted values of |y| (on the x-axis) against the residuals (y-axis)
 	-	the |x| values against the residuals (y-axis)